-Students will work on projects that improve the performance spaces within the building.
-Students will also learn all areas of technical theatre and expand on their skills and knowledge of new areas to allow them to grow as a technical theatre artist.
+Students will explore all areas of technical theatre and expand on their skills and knowledge of new areas to allow them to grow as a technical theatre artist.
+They will work on four projects that result in performances throughout the year.
 There is not a prerequisite for this course; however, students are strongly encouraged to enroll in the Introduction to Theatre course prior to taking the Technical Theatre course.
 This course may be repeated for credit.